Saturday September 20, 2014

 When: Saturday, September 20, 2014

 Cost: This event is organized by the Student Sustainability Council and the Farm Administration.
 It is opened to students, faculty, staff and alumni.
 The event activities are free.
-Food will be free for students with a Case ID.
+Food will be free for all CWRU affiliates with a Case ID.
 Other guests will be charged a $5 fee for food and drinks.
 This $5 fee goes to defer the costs of the food for non-student groups.
-The menu will include vegetarian chili, apples, apple cider, roasted vegetables and fresh salads made with farm produce.
+The menu will include vegetarian chili, apples, apple cider, ice cream, and fresh salads made with Farm produce.

-Activities will include hayrides, corn-hole tournament, small bonfires to cook s'mores, a tall grass maze, music, dancing, herbs planting in the greenhouse, fresh food cooking demonstrations, zumba classes, cookie decorating, beekeeping and hiking tours.
+Activities will include hayrides, corn-hole tournament, small bonfires to cook s'mores, a tall grass maze, music, dancing, herbs planting in the greenhouse, mushroom productions, wood carving, fresh food cooking demonstrations, yoga class, knitting, cookie decorating, weaving and hiking tours.

 Previous years sponsors include: